Cognigy/Documentation/docs/en/docs/ai-copilot/installation/migration/ai-copilot-new-dns-names-migration.md

 ## Prerequisites

+- Live Agent Helm chart version **4.68.0** or later

+## Pre-Migration Tasks

 - Ensure you have administrative access to your DNS settings.
 - Backup your current `values.yaml` file.

-## Pre-Migration Tasks

-Before starting the migration, accomplish the following preliminary tasks.

 ### Update Your `values.yaml` File